esnthere/KG-IQA/README.md

    To ensure high speed, save images and lables of each dataset with 'mat' files.
 Only need to run once.
 2. Load pre-trained weight for test

-   The models pre-trained on KonIQ-10k with 5%,10%,25%,80% samples are released, and each released model are obtained from the first split ().
+   The models pre-trained on KonIQ-10k with 5%,10%,25%,80% samples are released.
+Each released model are obtained from the first split (the dataset are randomly splitted 10 times with random seed()).